j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 }
 $$

-The hidden layer can now be calculated as follows.
+The hidden layer can now be determined by using the feedforward calculation.

 $$
 \displaylines{